-The Company intends to use the proceeds to fund ongoing development at the Calandrias Heap Leach Project in Argentina and for working capital purposes.
-The Company paid a 1.5% cash commission and a 1% cash allocation fee to Zofingen Securities SA in relation to the Promissory Notes.
+The Company is utilizing proceeds of the promissory notes to fund ongoing development at the Calandrias Heap Leach Project in Argentina and for working capital purposes.
+The Company paid a 1.5% cash commission and a 1% cash allocation fee in relation to the promissory notes.